lichiareghu/my_showcase/DEPLOYMENT.md

 ### Setup Steps:
 1. Create a database instance
 2. Get the connection string
-3. Store the connection string in SSM parameter `/my_showcase/database_url`
+3. Provide the connection string as CloudFormation parameter `DatabaseUrl`
 4. The local PostgreSQL service is disabled in `docker-compose.yml`

 ## SSL/HTTPS Setup